 B. Regardless of whether all of the conditionally permitted therapeutic medication requirements for a specific NSAID listed in Rule 2528 C 1-8 below are met, it shall be considered a rule violation if the same plasma or urine sample contains more than one (1) of the NSAID's listed in Rule 2528 C 1-8 below.
-C. Only those thirteen (13) drugs or medications listed in Rule 2528 C 1-13 below may be administered within 24 hours of showing.
+C Only those thirteen (13) drugs or medications listed in Rule 2528 C 1-8